deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 Big bastard didn’t go without a fight, that’s ‘fer sure.
 Its weapons tore up the deck, carved holes in the trains.
 Daar watched his Brothers throw themselves to safety.
 Nobody hurt thank *fuck.* Couple’a near hits though, and Daar found himself praying to the *old* gods that everyone’s suits would hold up.

-Moho had *balls* though.
+MOHO had *balls* though.
 He popped outta cover the first opening he got and rammed a Javelin right down the fucker’s throat while Sikes laid down covering fire.
 High-explosive warheads and superplastic metal were some o’ the most bestest things ever, as far as Daar was concerned---ain’t hardly *any* armor plate ever made could handle that shit.

 It was a close-range shot, dangerously so even for troops like them.
 But...somethin’ sounded odd about the explosion, a weirdly familiar *thump* that preceded the detonation by a whisker.

 Then there was just the blast.
 Daar felt it thump through his body, rattle his bones and guts, and was pretty sure it knocked his brains about some too.
 Not that he needed any more o’ that in his life, but whatever.

-Moho seemed unfazed.
+MOHO seemed unfazed.
 He was doin’ good as shit ‘fer his green HEAT deployment, but Humans seemed born to this kinda thing so Daar weren’t too surprised.
 He ignored the piece of hot shrapnel smoking on his arm, dropped his Javelin launcher, snapped his GR-1D back up and advanced to check his kill.
 Good instincts, good game.
 Fuck yeah.

 *“...It’s down.”*